elsiklab/sashimiplot/README.md

           "useXS": true
       }

-Using a junctions.bed file loaded with flatfile-to-json.pl, example command `bin/flatfile-to-json.pl --bed junctions.bed --trackType SashimiPlot/View/Track/Sashimi --trackLabel sashimi_junctions`
+Using a junctions.bed file loaded with flatfile-to-json.pl, example command `bin/flatfile-to-json.pl --bed junctions.bed --trackType SashimiPlot/View/Track/Sashimi --trackLabel sashimi_junctions` which will generate a config like this below...shouldn't need any hand editing

       {